 - Samara, to some degree.
 Rather than settle down in her older years, she instead dedicates her life to bringing justice to the galaxy and hunting down her sociopathic murdering daughter.
 Despite this and her powerful biotics, she's a very peaceful person, never showing even the slightest hint of being angry or unsettled.

-- Any of the trainer classes depicted as old ladies are examples of this.
-Special mention goes to Agatha and Bertha, who are both members of the Elite Four.
+- Pokémon Any of the trainer classes depicted as old ladies are examples of this.
+Special mention goes to Agatha, Bertha and Drasna, who are all members of the Elite Four.
+(Drasna even uses Dragon types, to boot!)

 - The Player Character Tiger Bai from Tradewinds Legends.